pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/6-transmission-network.md

 The base grid now reflects Kazakhstan's post-Soviet voltage scale and more conservative line ratings.
 Part 5's simplification settings (merge off, fetch on, drop off) remain a useful safety net for OSM gaps that 35 kV alone cannot close.

 Demand ends at **`scale: 0.994`** — a re-calibrated match to KEGOC on a grid that no longer drops regional load.
-That is a cleaner baseline for the next tutorials (CO₂ limits, regional costs).
+That is a cleaner baseline for the next tutorial: **[Part 7 — Adapt Fuel and Generation Costs](7-adapting-costs.md)** (why gas stays idle despite capacity, and how to fix the merit order).